 The basic purpose of optimising the safety inspection programs is to ensure:

 Keeping the workforce safe ensures the long-term stability of the company’s worker retention program

 2. Good reputation

 An organisation with low rate of work accidents is an organisation with good reputation.
 It’s an advantage and should be recognised as such.

 The safety of the work environment improves productivity and reduces the disruption of operations.
 Avoiding disruptions helps company to keep their work on the budget they planned.

 4. No fines by regulators

 Regulations are being updated regularly.
 That’s why it’s important to use an inspection solution that ensures that regulations are being followed in an up to date manner.
 Because fines may seriously side track the company’s plan.

-A good safety program may be divided on three components:
+A good safety inspection program may be divided by three components:

 The inspection planning and scheduling component needs constant optimising because a good plan can improve the resource utilisation and prevent mistakes.